The Szekeres metrics with $M < 0$: Motivation and summary

 The integral is elementary (see further).
 The mass density $\rho$ is here

 Class II metrics can be obtained from class I by a limiting transition invented by Hellaby \cite{Hell1996b}, see Ref. \cite{PlKr2024} for a derivation.

-Although the Szekeres metrics have been investigated in numerous papers with several applications in view (see Refs. \cite{BCKr2010,BKHC2010} for overviews), the solutions of (\ref{1.4}) with $M < 0$ have not been looked at up to now.
+Although the Szekeres metrics have been investigated in numerous papers with several applications in view (see Refs. \cite{BCKr2010,BKHC2010} for overviews), the solutions of (\ref{1.4}) with $M < 0$ have not been looked at up to now, so their geometrical and physical interpretation is unknown.
 The aim of the present paper is to fill this gap.

 In Sec. \ref{solns}, the solutions corresponding to $M < 0$ and $k < 0$ are displayed.
 In Sec. \ref{sec4clI}, the conditions for avoiding shell crossings in class I metrics are investigated.
 It is proved that shell crossings can be avoided, but the conditions on the arbitrary functions that guarantee the avoidance imply that the mass density of the dust must be negative at all times.